jjl014/Meme-Data-Visualization/README.md

 ## Features

 MemeStats utilizes [D3][d3] to create an interactive bubble chart.
 Additional libraries used from D3 were [D3-drag][d3-drag] and [D3-force][d3-force].
 [Axios][axios] and [Cheerio][cheerio] were also employed to scrape for additional information and data.
 The app also makes use of the memegenerator API which was very unstable, so response data was saved to a Rails backend.
+The size of each bubble is related to the usage count for each meme.

 ## Main Page

+You can drag the different meme bubbles around and watch them interact with one another.

 ![MemeStats Main][memestats-main]